 It took us about an hour to get to the top.

 Before you get to the official summit, you walk along a stretch of the ridge.
 At the beginning of this stretch is the metal plaque you can see affixed to the rocks in the photo below.
-I am not sure what the story is – if I got the story right, t a trekker in his mid-sixties (my age exactly!) had a heart attack near this spot.
+I am not sure what the story is – if I got the story right, a trekker in his mid-sixties (my age exactly!) had a heart attack near this spot.
 Those who knew him or trekked with him obviously felt that the plaque was the right way to recognize him.

-I wonder if this is the most appropriate way to honour him?
+I wonder if this is the most appropriate way to honor him?
 But then – I also wonder why the peak is named Pico Austria?
 Here we are in the Aymara heartland and we have a Pico Austria?
 If you know the story let me know via the comment section below!

 Looking south from the ridge you get an incredible view of Juri Khota and the trail you took to get up here from the previous night’s campsite.
 Look around to the east and you can already see some of Chiar Khota and the next campsite.
-Look straight into the Cordillera and on a clear day you can see the heart of Condoriri, the three peaks which together are said to make up the head (the Cabeza) and the two stretched-out wings (Alas) of the Condor.
+Look straight into the Cordillera and on a clear day, you can see the heart of Condoriri, the three peaks which together are said to make up the head (the Cabeza) and the two stretched-out wings (Alas) of the Condor.
 We would not be so lucky!
-Cloud cover hid the Cabeza and the Ala Derecha so we never did get to see the Condor stretched out in front of us.
+Cloud cover hid the Cabeza and the Ala Derecha so we never did get to see the great Condor stretched out in front of us.

 I’ll admit that while our guide Javier was talking about the supposed condor shape in front of us, I had no idea of what I was looking for.
 It was only after I returned home and did a bit of research that it became obvious.
 And now, of course, that my brain has been trained to see “condor with out-stretched wings” when I see that particular peak formation, I’ll have no problem identifying the condor on my next visit!